Why You Should Spend More Time Thinking About Steel Frame Homes

 8 Benefits of Steel Frame Homes

 - Steel is recyclable.
-Using old cars, appliances, bridges, steel cans, etc., recyclers produce about 500 million tons of steel per year.
+Using old cars, appliances, bridges, steel cans, etc., produces about 500 million tons of steel per year.
 About three old cars produce enough steel to frame a basic 1500 square feet bungalow.

 - In addition to being environmentally friendly, steel framing results in a reduction of construction waste that would end up in a landfill

 - Steel is a non-combustible material.

-- Steel is dimensionally stable in any climate.
+- Steel is dimensionally solid in any climate.
 Steel is manufactured straight and once the wall is properly constructed it won’t shrink, crack or warp resulting in fewer cracks and nail pops.
 This results in fewer callbacks.

 - Steel is insect resistant, and steel will not rot.

 - Steel wall sections of equal strength will be lighter than solid wood sections.
 This makes the assembled wall sections easier to handle.

 - Design Flexibility – Any residential plan can be constructed using lightweight steel framing.
-Steel framing members can be manufactured to any specific length.
+Steel framing members can be manufactured to any particular length.

 - Future alterations or renovations are straightforward and can be easily done.